bn3t/generator-ngx-firebase-bootstrap/README.md

 ## Angular 2 Specifics

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.
+It currently runs fine with angular-cli version 1.0.0-beta.24.

 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.